TIBCOSoftware/snappydata/docs/howto/import_from_hive_table.md

                 snappy-sql> set spark.sql.catalogImplementation=in-memory;

-	*	To access hive tables use the following command:
+	*	To access the Hive tables from TIBCO ComputeDB, you must specify the schema name of the Hive table.
+		If schema is not defined in Hive, then specify **default** as the schema name to list the tables.
+For example,

                 snappy-sql> show tables in default;

-        It is mandatory to specify the schema **default** if any other schema is not created.
+        If schema is defined in Hive, then specify the schema name to list the tables.
+For example, if schema / database named hiveDB is created in Hive, then use:

-        If any other schema is created then use the created schema name.
-        For example, if schema / database hiveDB created then use, snappy-sql> show tables in hiveDB;
+                snappy-sql> show tables in hiveDB;

+		To read the Hive tables from TIBCO ComputeDB when the schema is specfied:

+                snappy-sql> SELECT FirstName, LastName FROM hiveDB.hiveemployees ORDER BY LastName;

-	*	To read the hive tables from snappy:
+   		To read the Hive tables from TIBCO ComputeDB when the schema is not specfied:

                 snappy-sql> SELECT FirstName, LastName FROM default.hiveemployees ORDER BY LastName;

-	*	To join Snappy tables and Hive tables:
+	*	To join Hive tables and TIBCO ComputeDB tables:

             	snappy-sql> SELECT emp.EmployeeID, emp.FirstName, emp.LastName, o.OrderID, o.OrderDate FROM default.hive_employees emp JOIN snappy_orders o ON (emp.EmployeeID = o.EmployeeID) ORDER BY o.OrderDate;